 The Blazer is Globe’s best-selling 26″ mini-cruiser (smaller than the Landyachtz Dinghy).

 Based in San Diego California, Sector 9 Longboards has been in the market for nearly 30 years and has established itself as one of the largest quality longboard brands in the world.

 Sector 9 longboards are highly praised for their build quality and their smooth and easy riding.
 Their completes are considered solid and durable yet reasonably priced – between $130 and $230.

 Many Sector 9 brand longboards are also very beginner-friendly.

-Sector 9 has its own in-house longboard production workshop within their San Diego headquarter facilities in contrast to many other brands who choose to outsource production in China.
+Sector 9 has its own in-house longboard production workshop within its San Diego headquarters facilities in contrast to many other brands that choose to outsource production in China.

 Sector 9 handles their complete process from R&D to product development to manufacturing within these same US facilities.